google/shopping-markup/README.md

     *   Click on the [link](https://datastudio.google.com/c/u/0/datasources/create?connectorId=2)
+    *   Make sure you are using BigQuery connector.
+If not choose "`BigQuery`" from the list of available connectors.
     *   Search "`project_id`" under My Projects
     *   Under Dataset, click on "`markup`"
     *   Under Table, choose "`product_detailed`"